Last Updated on March 1, 2024 by Katie

 To make money reading audiobooks on their platform you’ll need to upload a voice quality sample.
 If accepted, you can browse through and apply for audio and podcast work in a range of sectors.

-The good news here is; you can set your hourly rate which you can increase once you get experience and good reviews.
+The good news here is that you can set your hourly rate which you can increase once you get experience and good reviews.

 Set up a basic or premium membership on the platform and upload your voice demo.
 Voices uses a voice match engine that matches your style with what a client is looking for.